 The Maryland Zoo is a popular field trip destination, especially in April, May and early June.
 If you want to avoid the field trip crowds, plan your visit for Mondays or Tuesdays when there are generally less school groups.
 Alternatively, most groups leave the Zoo around 1:00pm or 1:30pm, so you might want to visit in the Spring afternoons which are less crowded.

-Daily, hours vary, weather permitting in the Zoo’s regular season.
+Fri – Sun (fall schedule), hours vary, weather permitting.
 Stand eye-to-eye as you feed a giraffe at the Zoo’s Giraffe Feeding Station. $2 per branch of leafy browse.
 Click here to learn more.

 10:30am – 3:30pm